 This German Onion Soup Recipe, or Ueberbackene Zwiebelsuppe in Germany, is a light-colored cousin to the darker French onion soup that is traditionally made with beef broth, red or white wine and finished with a few tablespoons of Cognac.

 The German version uses chicken or vegetable broth as a soup base and the pan is deglazed with white wine.
-Use the broth you make with your leftover vegetables, as described here.
+Use the broth you make with your leftover vegetables.
 A grating of nutmeg and some Swiss cheese finishes the soup.

 Even though many people use the onion soup as an excuse for eating the bubbling cheese crouton broiled on top, truth be told, this recipe gives you a full serving of vegetables.